Financial Times: Gordon Newton and "direct recruitment"

-In 1997 the FT launched a U.S. edition, printed in New York, Chicago, Los Angeles, San Francisco, Dallas, Atlanta, Orlando and Washington, D.C., although the newspaper was first printed outside New York City in 1985.
+In 1997, the FT launched a US edition, printed in New York, Chicago, Los Angeles, San Francisco, Dallas, Atlanta, Orlando and Washington, D.C., although the newspaper was first printed outside New York City in 1985.
 In September 1998 the FT became the first UK-based newspaper to sell more copies internationally than within the UK.
 In 2000 the Financial Times started publishing a German-language edition, Financial Times Deutschland, with a news and editorial team based in Hamburg.
 Its initial circulation in 2003 was 90,000.
 It was originally a joint venture with a German publishing firm, Gruner + Jahr.
 In January 2008 the FT sold its 50% stake to its German partner.
 FT Deutschland never made a profit and is said to have accumulated losses of €250 million over 12 years.
 It closed on 7 December 2012.
 The Financial Times launched a new weekly supplement for the fund management industry on 4 February 2002.
 FT fund management (FTfm) was and still is distributed with the paper every Monday.
 FTfm is the world's largest-circulation fund management title.
-Since 2005 the FT has sponsored the annual Financial Times and Goldman Sachs Business Book of the Year Award.
+Since 2005 the FT has sponsored the annual Financial Times Business Book of the Year Award.